gavindsouza/inventory-management-system/README.md

 ![](docs/util/4.gif)

-This view of the system can be accessed for demo purposes on installation, to start afresh remove thr inventory.db file from the parent folder
+This view of the system can be accessed for demo purposes on installation, to start afresh remove thr inventory.sqlite file from the parent folder

 ![](docs/util/5.gif)